-CABG is a surgical procedure performed at New York Methodist and used to re-open narrowed or blocked heart arteries.
-People with severe coronary artery disease (CAD) are candidates for CABG particularly if lifestyle changes and/or medications have not helped to restore proper function to the heart.
+Coronary artery bypass grafting (CABG), sometimes referred to simply as heart bypass surgery, is a surgical procedure performed at New York Methodist and used to re-open narrowed or blocked heart arteries.
+People with severe coronary artery disease (CAD) are candidates for CABG, particularly if lifestyle changes and/or medications have not helped to restore proper function to the heart.

-- Off-Pump CABG surgery is very similar to traditional CABG; however, the heart-lung machine is not used and the heart continues to beat throughout the procedure.
+- Off-pump CABG is very similar to traditional CABG; however, the heart-lung machine is not used and the heart continues to beat throughout the procedure.
 By not stopping the heart or using the heart-lung machine, recovery time and the incidence of some complications may be reduced.
 At New York Methodist, we also perform off-pump CABG using robot-assisted technology.
 Robotic surgery provides patients the benefits of a shorter hospital stay and a faster recovery.